FergusFettes/Lattice/README.md

 This app started off as an attempt to visualise different lattice models, and to see what happens when you mix a bunch of them together.
 It is currently very visually-oriented, though I intend to add some analytics later.

 ## Getting started
-It is built using Python 3 and Qt5, so you will need both of those.
-If you clone the package and run the setup.py everything should be installed, and you can then run `python3 __init__.py` from the main folder.
-You can also possibly run `pip3 install LatticeModelMashup` and then just type `latticeMash` into the terminal, though I haven't tested this yet.
+It is built using Python 3 and Qt5.
+Currently the pip install doesnt work because of pyqt5 (or maybe it does work but it takes forever to download, I'm not sure and I have terrible internet).
+So for now, if you want to use it to have to install Qt5 using `sudo apt-get install pyqt5-dev-tolls` or equivalent, then clone the repo and run `python3 __init__.py` from the latticeModelMashup folder.

 To facilitate rapid testing, there are a few keyboard shortcuts:
 * **E** starts a dynamic run.
 The length is determined by the 'frames' in the bottom right.